matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Add depends FastAPI function for auth
 - ✅ Add backend guards against what users can do to modify roles/password/permissions
 - ✅ Gate api routes behind auth
-- Ensure frontend components that require auth only display to logged in users
+- ✅ Ensure frontend components that require auth only display to logged in users
-- Display some error message if failed to auth

-### Phase 16: Minor Cosmetic Changes in Response to Feedback (PLANNED)
+### Phase 16: Minor Cosmetic Changes in Response to Feedback (IN PROGRESS)
 - For status counts, no status should be unknown, not neutral
 - Parameterize site name/title.
 Perhaps make it group specific instead of deployment specific
 - Add something linking to the Github + a bug report button/form